 To try and combat this, let’s look at some small ways we can alleviate the stresses brought on at this time of year.
 Self-care at Christmas needs to be more of a priority, so if you have any suggestions to add make sure to pop them in the comments below too.

-What van we do to take care of our emotional wellbeing at Christmas?
+What can we do to take care of our emotional well-being at Christmas?
 Here are some ideas.

 - Stay away from social media – it can exacerbate feelings of inadequacy and intensify self-doubt.

 - Do something creative – even if it’s just colouring in with your kids, take half an hour out each night to do something calming and let your mind breathe.

 - Remember that it doesn’t matter about getting everything perfect – honestly, it doesn’t.